 Elder lawyers devise ways to provide for your future care, plan for you to have a comfortable retirement, and ensure you are able to leave something behind for your heirs.
-However, that doesn’t mean you should wait until retirement to begin working with an elder lawyer.
+However, that doesn’t mean you should wait until retirement to begin working with an elder law attorney.
 In fact, the opposite is true: the earlier you do it, the more options you will have available.

 The Sooner You Plan, the More Options You Have